mytestbed/omf_job_service/README.md

     bundle install --path vendor
     rake post-install

+If you are installing on a Ubuntu 14.04 without RVm, you may need the following settings (which will be used during the installation of some dependencies)

+    bundle config build.eventmachine --with-cflags=-O2 -pipe -march=native -w
+    bundle config build.thin --with-cflags=-O2 -pipe -march=native -w

 Before starting the service, please also install tan OMF EC in the 'omf_ec' directoy following the instructions in the [README](omf_ec/README.md) in that directory.